Yuengling: History

 Yuengling began distribution in the state of Georgia on October 27, 2008.
 Yuengling also expanded distribution into West Virginia in May 2009, Ohio in October 2011, Rhode Island in June 2014, Connecticut in September 2014, Louisiana in August 2016, and Indiana in March 2017.
 On December 7, 2017, Yuengling announced it would expand to Arkansas in January 2018, after teasing it would expand to either that state, Kentucky, Michigan, or Texas earlier in the day on social media.
 Despite losing out to Arkansas, Kentucky began serving Yuengling in draft form on March 6, 2018, and began selling it for takeout use on March 19, 2018.

-Owner Dick Yuengling spoke in Harrisburg, Pennsylvania on August 26, 2013.
-He made his anti-union beliefs clear, calling for Pennsylvania to be a "right-to-work" state, and praising Republican governor Tom Corbett.
+Yuengling would not be available in Michigan until 2025.

 A fire broke out at Yuengling's Tampa brewery on October 26, 2013.
 The extent of the damage was unknown.

 In February 2014, Yuengling Ice Cream returned to the market after a nearly 30-year absence.
-Although operated by the Yuengling family, it is operated by David Yuengling, a cousin of Dick Yuengling and a direct descendant of David Gottlob Jüngling.
+It is operated by David Yuengling, a cousin of Dick Yuengling who is likewise a descendant of David Gottlieb Jüngling.
 It is legally a separate company from the brewery, as was the case since 1935.

 In June 2016, as part of a consent decree, Yuengling committed to paying $7 million to upgrade its water treatment facilities, as well as pay $2.8 million in fines, to settle violations of the Clean Water Act that occurred from 2008 through 2015.

-In October 2016, Dick Yuengling sparked calls for boycotts of Yuengling after endorsing Donald Trump for president.
+In October 2016, Dick Yuengling's endorsement of Donald Trump for president sparked calls for boycotts of Yuengling.

 Yuengling will transfer at least 51% control of the company in the future to either of his daughters who are currently executives, Jennifer or Wendy; he told them which one privately, but not publicly.
 News reports in 2019 also indicated that Yuengling's two other daughters, Debbie and Sheryl, also both work for the company, and are also "next in line to take over."

 In October 2019, Yuengling partnered with Hershey's to produce a limited release collaboration beer titled Yuengling Hershey's Chocolate Porter.
 This was the first collaborative beer for Yuengling in its 190-year history.
+The drink tastes like traditional Yuengling but has an aftertaste of Hershey's Special Dark.

-In 2021, Yuengling announced its expansion into Texas through a partnership that will see its products brewed at Molson Coors' facility in Fort Worth.
+In 2021, Yuengling announced its expansion into Texas through a partnership that has its beer brewed at a Molson Coors' facility in Fort Worth.